Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Credit bureaus may have different information about you

 Just as each creditor or furnisher gets to set its own reporting timetable, it also gets to decide which credit bureaus to report to.
-Major creditors like Chase and Citi tend to report to all three big credit bureaus.
+Major creditors like Chase and Citibank tend to report to all three big credit bureaus.
 But some creditors might report to just one bureau.
 For that reason, your credit report from one bureau may not match the others and you might have different credit scores.
 This is normal, and it highlights the importance of keeping tabs on all three of your credit reports.

 Alternative credit scores